Join_list

 A – In the event that a class is under-enrolled, we may need to modify our advertised course schedule.
 We are almost always able to accommodate everyone, but sometimes schedule adjustments are necessary.
 If such a change is not to your satisfaction and you cannot attend, we will provide a full refund upon request.

-Q – What if I will be away and know that I will miss some classes?
+Q – What if I will be away and know that I will miss some of the group classes?

 Q – My schedule does not permit me to attend class every week.
 Are there other options?

-A – We can arrange a special class schedule at mutually agreeable times.
-The cost for private instruction is $28/hour, or $23/hr each for a class of two.
-This is distinct from our regular classes in that the instruction can be more individualized, and each meeting is arranged according to mutually agreeable times.
-This is usually planned meeting to meeting and is pay-as-you-go.
-Click here for more information about private instruction.
+A – We often suggest private instruction for people who have difficult schedules.
+This is distinct from our group classes in that the instruction can be more individualized, and each meeting is arranged according to mutually agreeable times.
+More information: Private Instruction.

 Q – I would like Spanish lessons but I need something different from your regular classes.

 A – Contact us and we'll discuss your needs and suggest something.
-For some people, private lessons work best.
+For some people, private lessons work best, and we tailor those to fit your needs.

 Q – How can I get more practice speaking?